A pattern like this comes up a lot in Ruby code:

 klassend

-and we want to write a precise type here, what’s critical is to
+and we want to write a precise signature here, what’s critical is to

 notice that there is some de-facto API that klass